|Course Length:||3 Years Full-Time|

 Introduction to Fiction outlines the art of fiction by concentrating on shorter pieces, often referred to as ‘microfiction’.
 The module also builds up techniques of perception, language and effect, in combination with the reading of fiction, with the aim of integrating reading as a fiction writer into an on-going practice of reflection.
 Emphasis will be placed upon journal writing and workshop practice.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either LNG1015 The Sounds of English or LNG1018 Exploring Variation in English.

 LNG2130 History and Development of English (20 credits)